rapid7/metasploit-framework/How-to-Apply-to-GSoC.md

 - Accepted applications announced: May 20th at 1800 UTC
 - Programming Starts: June 13th.

+# 2022 Idea List
+You can find the current list of GSoC ideas at [[GSoC-2022-Project-Ideas]].
+Please see the note at the bottom of this page if you are interested in submitting your own idea, as this will require approval.

 # Getting started
 Students interesting in GSoC, can start by reading Google's official guides.
 <https://developers.google.com/open-source/gsoc/help/student-advice>